Below is a page filled with information on Health Testing, Puppy Adoption Process, Our

 off in the long run not to mention the fact that you fill need to feed less per feeding than if you were using a lower quality food that is

-because of improper nutrition?
+of improper nutrition?
 In the end, you’re saving money on vet bills by paying more for better quality food.
-Good nutrition also
+Good nutrition also includes

-includes feeding the proper amount – not too much and not too little.
-During your pup’s high growth phase, he may be a voracious
+feeding the proper amount – not too much and not too little.
+During your pup’s high growth phase, he may be a voracious eater, but

-eater, but also make sure he doesn’t get too fat.
-Extra weight puts a lot of stress on developing hips, but too little weight is also a
+also make sure he doesn’t get too fat.
+Extra weight puts a lot of stress on developing hips, but too little weight is also a problem.
+Talk

-encourage him to play when he wants to rest.
-Take care not to venture too far away from home when going for a walk - rest every
+him to play when he wants to rest.
+Take care not to venture too far away from home when going for a walk - rest every 15min the

 Stairs are a work-out for people as well as a puppy.
 The pup’s body is stressed by stair climbing.
 Between the added stress and the